Teen charged with posing as cop, robbing partially blind man

-MIDTOWN, Manhattan (WABC) --A 14-year-old boy is facing charges after he was accused of impersonating a police officer and stealing from a 64-year-old man who is partially blind.
+MIDTOWN, Manhattan (WABC) --A 14-year-old boy is facing charges after authorities say he impersonated a police officer and stole from a 64-year-old man who is partially blind.

 Police said the boy offered to help the man Monday at the 34th Street-Penn Station (A/C/E) in Midtown.

-Then the suspect, saying he was a cop, led the victim into the subway, presumably to help him through the turnstile, according to police.
+The suspect, saying he was a cop, led the victim into the subway, presumably to help him through the turnstile, according to police.
 That's when he went through his bag and took his wallet.

+Security video showed the teen unzipping the man's backpack and taking out the wallet.

 The victim's credit card was then charged $500 at a store near the incident.
+The video led to Sunday's arrest.

 The teen was arrested and charged with grand larceny and criminal impersonation of a police officer.
+His name has not been released.

 ----------